 Today, I enjoy writing and editing a variety of informational and promotional content for my clients.
 And, since I launched my business in 2010, I’ve had the pleasure of helping some amazing authors polish and publish their nonfiction books.

 Before launching my business, I worked on a freelance basis writing for local magazines and newspapers in the Victoria, B.C. area.
-I also worked as an in-house editor for two special-interest magazines where some of the topics I became familiar with include caring for horses, tack, cupolas and riding apparel for all weather conditions.
-I had the pleasure of interviewing many industry experts for news and feature stories.
+I also worked as an in-house editor for two special-interest magazines where I had the pleasure of interviewing many industry experts for news and feature stories.
 This position is where I honed my skills at working to deadline.

 As an editor, I know the importance of ensuring the author’s message is clear.